aerogear/graphql-link/docs/cli.md

   version     Print version information for this executable

 Flags:
-  -h, --help      help for graphql-gw
+  -h, --help      help for graphql-link
       --verbose   enables increased verbosity

-Use "graphql-gw [command] --help" for more information about a command.
+Use "graphql-link [command] --help" for more information about a command.
 ```